 SI Art Award 2021

-I have been awarded the Soroptimist International Art Prize of the European Metropolitan Region Nuremberg.
-The award ceremony will take place as a public event in a festive setting on October 22, 2021 at the Kulturverein Badstraße 8 e.V. in Fürth.
-There will be works of mine in an exhibition until October 31, 2021.
-A small publication is in preparation. www.si-fuerth.de/presse/pressemitteilungen
+I was awarded the Soroptimist International Art Prize of the European Metropolitan Region of Nuremberg.
+The award ceremony took place in the context of an exhibition on October 22, 2021 at the Kulturverein Badstraße 8 e.V. in Fürth www.si-fuerth.de/presse/pressemitteilungen

 Volker Hinniger Award 2020